Wednesday, August 25, 2010

 Umm, what else?

+Have fun.
 You're going to have the time of your life.
 Meet new people.
 Try things that scare you.
 Take a million pictures.
 Remember forever.
 (Something like this blog helps)

+Wanna see what fun you can have?
+Check out these posts.
 Here are some of the really cool things I did while down there.
 My trip sorta got cut short (poor financial managment and my lil bro became sick) but I still loved every minute of it.
 I am still working on posts for the ladder half of my trip, but so far the really cool ones are:

 Self-drive Camping on Fraser Island.